manetu/security-token/README.md

 ### pem

-A sample script to generate the x509 certificate for development purposes:
+A standard PEM encoded key-pair, such as generated with openssl, may be used for cases where access to a real HSM is limited or overkill.
+PEMs trade lower security for increased convenience, and thus you are encouraged to leverage HSMs for production use whenever possible.

+If you understand the tradeoffs but still wish to proceed, you may reference the following script to generate the key-pair and x509 certificate:

 ```shell
 $ openssl ecparam -genkey -name prime256v1 -noout -out key.pem